 Depending on the module, the Settings tab will offer one or both of the following options:

 Optional/Required – When adding a new field, or editing an existing one, you can specify whether or not the field is Required in the Settings tab.
 When you select Required, an additional field will open so you can enter an error message that the user will see if they leave the field blank or incomplete.
-Each required field will have an asterisk ( * ) in the form to visually denote to your user that the field must be answered.
+Each required field will have an asterisk ( * ) in the form to alert your user that the field must be answered.

 Validate Field – With validation enabled, Hustle will check email addresses, time data, website URLs and dates to verify that the submitted data is in a valid format.
 Enabling this will let you enter a custom message users will see if the data is invalid.